oneapi-src/oneTBB/doc/main/intro/Benefits.rst

-Specification in terms of requirements on types enables the template to sort many different representations of sequences, such as vectors and deques.
+Specification in terms of requirements on types enables the template to sort many different representations of sequences, such as vectors and dequeues.
 Similarly, the oneTBB templates specify requirements on types, not particular types, and thus adapt to different data representations.
 Generic programming enables oneTBB to deliver high performance algorithms with broad applicability.